 - Time: The recipe in the book does not require you to chill the cookie dough, but I found a 1 hour chill in the refrigerator helpful for the cookies to hold shape.
+I use this quick chill time when making peanut butter chocolate chip cookies, too.
 The rest of the cookie recipe moves very quickly.
 Bake the cookies at 375°F (191°C), a slightly higher temperature than some cookie recipes to help set the shape quickly.

 Quick Overview: How to Make Peanut Butter Chocolate Half Moons

 The cookie dough comes together in just 1 mixing bowl.
-The butter and brown sugar are creamed with salt, baking soda, and vanilla extract.
-I found it interesting to cream the butter and brown sugar with these other ingredients, but understand that this is to evenly distribute those flavors and leavening in this 1 bowl dough.
+You’ll cream the butter and brown sugar with salt, baking soda, and vanilla extract.
+I found it interesting to cream the butter and brown sugar with these other ingredients, but understand that this is to evenly distribute those flavors and leavening in this 1-bowl dough.
 After that, add the egg and peanut butter one at a time and finally, beat in the flour and your add-in.
 Expect a super soft and creamy dough.
 Cover and chill for 1 hour before baking the cookies.

 You need pure baking chocolate or high-quality chocolate chips, softened butter, and a little corn syrup.
 The butter and corn syrup give the icing flexibility so it sets into a soft and thick fudgy consistency vs a hard chocolate coating.
 It’s wonderfully rich and 1 batch of these peanut chocolate half moons didn’t even last a day with a crew of taste testers.

 - They’re almost like a peanut butter version of black and white cookies and a frosted version of peanut butter chocolate swirl cookies.
 These peanut butter chocolate cookies also deserve a shout out for all the peanut butter + chocolate lovers out there.
 So many cookies, so little time!

 I had some extra peanuts nearby so I chopped and sprinkled them on top of the chocolate while it was still wet.
 That’s completely optional but makes a pretty finishing touch.
 You could also add flaky sea salt (so good here!).